flyhu2/DarkSR/README.md

 You can also use your own captured raw+srgb data to perform inference using the trained network, first make sure that the files are placed correctly (reference/raw and reference/isp) and then run the Inference.py file with the output in reference/result.

 It is worth noting that with RAW+JPG images taken with a camera, different camera manufacturers may have set a default cropping region, resulting in the actual JPG resolution being smaller than RAW, one lazy way is to render the JPG image using rawpy, but such a jpg is tonally different from that taken with a camera, and the recommended way to do it is to get rid of this cropping region.
 The resolution of a jpg taken by a mobile phone is generally equal to RAW and no extra care is needed.

+If you find our repo useful for your research, please consider citing this paper and our previous work

+@ARTICLE{PRNet,
+author={Ling, Mingyang and chang, Kan and Huang, Mengyuan and Li, Hengxin and Dang, shuping and Li}, journal={IEEE Transactions on Computational Imaging}, title={PRNet: Pyramid Restoration Network for RAW Image Super-Resolution}, year={2024}, volume={10}, pages={479-495}, doi={16.1109/TCI.2024.3374084}
+}